danb127/danb127/README.md

 ---

 ### 👨‍💻 About Me:
-Diving deep into the realms of Computer Engineering and Computer Science at Western Michigan University, I'm on a spirited journey to blend innovation with creativity.
-Balancing a rigorous academic load with a dynamic role in research and development, I'm sculpting my future, one line of code and circuit at a time.
-Currently, I'm navigating the complexities of System Programming and exploring the boundless potentials of Microcontroller Applications, aiming to graduate in December 2024 with a wealth of knowledge and hands-on experience.
+Diving deep into the realms of Computer Engineering and Computer Science at Western Michigan University, I'm on a journey to blend innovation with creativity.
+Sculpting my future, one line of code and circuit at a time.
+Currently navigating classes such as Systems Programming and exploring the boundless potentials of Microcontroller Applications, and Computer Architecture.
+Aiming to graduate in December 2024 with plenty of knowledge and hands-on experience.

 ### 🛠️ I'm Currently:
 - **Designing a 9-Bit Processor:** A testament to my passion for hardware design and digital logic.